 Relax and Get Comfortable

 Family Shoots are a great opportunity to take some time out and enjoy being together.

 I approach my family and baby portrait sessions much like I do my documentary photography by being unobtrusive and capturing really fun, relaxed and unposed moments of your family.
 I don’t intend on coming into your home and bothering the kids with ways to look at the camera.
 I’ll leave them to be themselves and just capture as much of their personality as I can.

-Where should we have our couples shoot?
+Where should we have our family shoot?

 Well this depends on the age of your children really, but essentially the shoot can take place wherever you’d like it to.
 More specifically where ever suits your family best.
 If you’ve booked a Baby Shoot and your baby is less then 2 weeks old then I’d expect your photography session to take place at your home.
 It’s a great time to capture some really intimate moments of you all.

 If your kids are a little older then the shoot can also be a location that you really like the look of and you think might make for some nice pictures when you imagine them printed in a frame up on the wall of your living room.
 Just a note on permissions – some locations, such as country houses etc, may require that you get permission to have a photography session there.
 It’s always best to check first.

 But don’t stress.
 If you’re stuck and can’t think of a location then let me know.
 I’ve been lucky enough to shoot at some great places so I can always make some suggestions and help you find a location for our family photography shoot.

 PRE-SHOOT TIP: You know your family and you know your kids, so pick something that they will enjoy and what they’ll be comfortable with.
 If they like to stay at home and play with their toys, great!
 Let’s capture that.
 If they are happiest running around the park or playing in the garden, that works too.